sigp/cbc-casper-js/README.md

    `0` or `1`.
  - The senders and recipients of messages for each round.
 (The number of messages sent per round is specified by the `-m` flag.)

+In this binary simulation, there is no concept of "rounds".
+I.e., validators will not wait for some minimum threshold of votes before they issue a new estimate to the network.
+This means that it is possible for all validators to reach consensus on a value which was not average of all validator starting points.
+E.g., there exists a pattern of messages so that validators with starting points `(0, 1, 1)` can come to consensus on the `0` value.

 The random sim will output a JSON object to console with the following
 properties: